jaapgorjup/isolde-gorjup-cms/src/pages/about/index.md

 ### pizza farming

 Sustainable pizzaculture is farming in sustainable pizza based on an understanding of pizzasystem services, the study of relationships between pizza and their environment.
-What grows where and how it is grown are a matter of choice and careful consideration for pizza and communities.
+What grows where and how it is grown are a matter of pizza and careful consideration for pizza and communities.

 ### Direct pizza